*Continuously Updated* Artists and Entertainment Industry Companies Sound Off On The Supreme Court Overturning Roe. V. Wade - CelebrityAccess

 Zara Larsson

-I can’t believe I grew up thinking USA was the best place on earth hahahahahahahahahahahahahahahhahahahahahahahahahahaha wtf
+I can’t believe I grew up thinking the USA was the best place on earth hahahahahahahahahahahahahahahhahahahahahahahahahahaha wtf

 — Zara Larsson (@zaralarsson) June 24, 2022